 Cheltenham Festivals’ identity had served the organisation well for over a decade, although an inevitable ‘slackening’ of rules and multi-agency interpretations of the brand had led to a somewhat anarchic feel to communications.
 A new strategic direction to bring the four festivals closer together, along with the shift in communications from largely analogue to largely digital, made it timely for a review and a refresh of the branding.
 Our brief was to evolve the current ‘anvil’ logo (while not straying too far – the brand had strong recognition, and the wealth of existing materials made a complete rethink impractical), to update typography and to draw up guidelines for a graphic language that could be used consistently across the organisation and unify the look of all Festival communications.

-The new identity will be rolled out over a period of several months and applied to everything from printed programmes, the website, event signage, internal comms and much more.
+The new identity has been applied to everything from printed programmes, the Festivals’ website, event signage, internal communications and much. much more.